SharkSnack/shiren-4/content/guides/postgame-guide.md

 ## Speedrunning

 Interested in competing for world records?
-Check out the [Shiren 4 page](https://www.speedrun.com/shiren4) on speedrun.com.<br/>
+Check out the [Shiren 4 page](https://www.speedrun.com/shiren4) on speedrun.com.
-See [Speedrunning](/guides/speedrunning) for rules and routes.